Vaei/Vigil/README.md

 ## Changelog

+### 1.2.3
+* Mark scan task as neither simulated nor ticking
+* Mark Vigil category as Important to sort to top of details panel

 ### 1.2.2
 * Fixed gating target results by unique actor, now multiple components on the same actor are valid focuses
 * HitResult ImpactPoint now outputs the component location instead of actor